RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

 Install ROCm
 ------------

-1. Use the instructions below to add the ROCm repository:
+1. Use the instructions below to add the ROCm repository.

 ::

    export RPM_ROCM_REPO=http://repo.radeon.com/rocm/yum/3.7

-2. Install the following packages:
+2. Install the following packages.

 ::